Actindo-AG/Documentation/Taxes/UserInterface/01a_TaxRates.md

 - [x]
   Select the checkbox to display the editing toolbar.
 If you click the checkbox in the header, all tax rates in the list are selected.

-  [comment]: <> (Alle Tax rates ausgewählt, aber es ist nicht möglich, etwas zu machen, i.e. keine Editing toolbar angezeigt.)
+  [comment]: <> (Alle Tax rates ausgewählt, aber es ist nicht möglich, etwas zu machen, i.e. keine Editing toolbar angezeigt.
+Stand: 19.09.22)

 - [EDIT]
   Click this button to edit the selected tax rate.
 This button is only displayed, when the checkbox of a tax rate is selected.
 Alternatively, you can click directly a row in the list to edit a tax rate.
 The *Edit tax rate* view is displayed, see [Edit tax rate](#edit-tax-rate).